 Foundation work is definitely not a do-it-yourself project, so it makes good sense to get at least three licensed contractors to give you a detailed proposal along with an assessment of your issues.
 The average inspection takes about two hours.
-Ron Davidson of Ram Jack Systems also offers the following advice and precautionary measures:
+A representative of Ram Jack Systems also offers the following advice and precautionary measures:

 - Educate yourself on foundation repair methods and ask a lot of questions.
 Don’t make your final decision based on advertising and cheap prices.
 If it sounds too good to be true, it probably is.

 - Don’t do business with a contractor that does not have their foundation repair methods evaluated by ICC-ES (International Code Council Evaluation Services).
 This nonprofit organization ensures that building products meet code compliance.

 - In most areas of the country, a reputable contractor will have a clause for the depth of the hydraulic piling (typically 20 to 30 feet).
 Beyond that depth, there is usually an additional charge, ranging from $20 to $30 per foot.
 If a contractor has no depth clause, be cautious.
 It’s unlikely that the contractor would continue to operate at a loss, and would instead just stop at the depth that would guarantee a profit.